RomlinGroup/Flatpack/README.md

 ## Elevator pitch

 We are developing a first-of-its-kind decentralised and open-source platform that utilises AI and [micro-LLMs](https://github.com/romlingroup/flatpack-ai#micro-llms-) (language models ranging from 100 million to 10 billion parameters) to simplify the complexity and cost of edge computing, hyperautomation and model compression.
-In the not-so-distant future, it will be possible to create edge computing devices, electronic components and robots using standardised [flatpacks](https://github.com/romlingroup/flatpack-ai#flatpack-fpk-) (FPKs).
+In the not-so-distant future, it will be possible to create edge computing devices, electronic components and robots using standardised [flatpacks](https://github.com/romlingroup/flatpack-ai#flatpack-fpk-) (FPKs)- the game cartridges or floppy disks in the age of AI.

-FPKs are the game cartridges or floppy disks of the future.
-This groundbreaking technology is set to disrupt the status quo with its capacity to accelerate global economic growth, bring bleeding-edge innovations within reach, create a wealth of job opportunities through intelligent automation, democratise access to advanced technology, and foster new industries.
+When we were children, we imagined our toys could come to life.
+This dream is becoming a reality with the advancement of AI and micro-LLMs.
+These technological wonders have the potential to transform the ordinary into something extraordinary, making our real-world environment as captivating as any metaverse or virtual reality.

+This fusion of AI with the physical world accelerates scientific progress, enhances life quality, and opens vast business opportunities.
+By imbuing our surroundings with intelligence, we unlock limitless potential for creativity, growth and connection, heralding a new frontier of human accomplishment.

+We recognise that our biggest challenges and opportunities exist in the physical world.
+Using AI and micro-LLMs, we can approach real-world issues with newfound curiosity and efficiency.

+Our commitment to the future is clear - it is a pledge to use technology not as an escape from reality but as a tool for tangible progress, enriching the natural world in which we dream, live and work.

 Join us in our mission to flatten the complexity of AI, electronics and robotics.

 ## flatpack 3.X.X (Aglaonice)